danlbarron/rns-transport-alpine/README.md

 As far as hardware provisioning, something like a Raspberry Pi should more than suffice as a hardware platform, as Reticulum is designed for low bandwidth and high latency.

 ## Installation Overview
 First, this guide will walk you through the process of installing Alpine Linux.
-After Alpine Linux is installed and configured.
-There's a installation script that will handle the process of installing the rnsd daemon and a cron job to handle unattended system updates.
+After Alpine Linux is installed and configured, there's a installation script that will handle the process of installing the rnsd daemon and a cron job to handle unattended system updates.
 This guide will cover configuring communication interfaces using Ethernet/WiFi.
 Configuring radio interfaces like LoRa is outside the scope of this installation guide.

 ## Installing Alpine Linux
 Download the [Alpine Linux image](https://alpinelinux.org/downloads) that suites the device you intend to install on.
 You want an image that ends in .iso or .img.gz.